yunyu-Mr/GAClient/README.md

 <uses-permission android:name="android.permission.BLUETOOTH" />
 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />`
 If not add permission, app will crash when require bluetooth.

+### Bug Report
+Once you find that you can't connect to GAServer, first you should try to restart the running game( restart the shell too), second you should try to reboot your android device.
+Good luck!

 ### About code
 ### Class BluetoothController: